germanvalencia15/post-install-config/README.md

 </p>
 <p>
-In this step I have logged in to osTicket as admin went to theAdmin panel on osTicket and under agent created a Supreme Admin role.
+In this step I have logged into osTicket as admin went to the admin panel and under agent created a Supreme Admin role.
 </p>
 <br />